Jose Herrera Player Props: Diamondbacks vs. Twins

 Jose Herrera At The Plate

-- Herrera has reached base via a hit in 10 games this season (of 28 played), and had multiple hits in five of those games.
+- Herrera has picked up a hit in 11 of 29 games this season, with multiple hits five times.

-- He has not hit a home run in his 28 games this season.
+- He has not hit a long ball in his 29 games this year.

-- Herrera has driven in a run in five games this year (17.9%), including one multiple-RBI game.
+- Herrera has driven in a run in six games this year (20.7%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.